All Souls Procession

-In 1990, Tucson artist Susan Johnson, inspired by the Día de los Muertos holiday that has crossed the border from Mexico into the U.S., decided to honor her father with a performance that mixed “celebration and creativity,” as the All Souls website puts it.
+In 1990, Tucson artist Susan Johnson, inspired by the Día de los Muertos holiday that has crossed the border from Mexico into the U.S., decided to honor her father with a performance that mixed “celebration and creativity,” as the All Souls Procession's website puts it.
 From there, local artists kept adding to the festivities and, piece by piece, the event became the community-built spectacle it is today.

 It takes around 250 volunteers to make this happen.
 The urn-keeper who cleans and prepares the metal container in which thousands of participants and spectators drop their prayers and wishes for catharsis.
-The high-schoolers who help construct wings for the Procession of Little Angels the afternoon before the main event.
-The “Hungry Ghosts” who walk the route taking in donations to keep the event alive.
+The high schoolers who help construct wings for the Procession of Little Angels the afternoon before the main event.
+The “Hungry Ghosts” walk the route taking in donations to keep the event alive.

 There’s no entry fee, no barrier.
-To be part of All Souls Procession, just show up and get in line.
+To be part of All Souls Procession, just show up and jump in line.